Uherské Hradiště: Sights

 The main part of the Baroque Jesuit complex is the Church of Saint Francis Xavier, built in 1670–1685.
-It is the landmark of the Masarykovo Square, the main town square.
+It is the main landmark of Masarykovo náměstí, the main town square.
 The adjacent former Jesuit college was built in 1654–1662 and today houses the tourist information centre, the gallery of Joža Uprka, and an exposition on history of the town.
 The former Jesuit school built in 1700–1737, today known as Reduta, is used for cultural and social purposes.
 The former Jesuit garden is now a town park.

 The Franciscan monastery was founded in 1491.
 The building was not compelely finished until the early 18th century, when the baroque reconstructions were also made.
 The monastery is a significant monument of transregional importance with valuable interiors.
 Construction of the adjacent Church of Annunciation of the Virgin Mary also began in the early 16th century, but was finished after 1605.

 Moravian Slovakia Museum is one of the most popular ethnographic museums in Moravia.
 It was founded in 1895.
 The side wall of the museum building is decorated by a mosaic allegory of the seasons by Jano Köhler from 1905.
 The new building of the museum was built in 1942 according to the design by Bohuslav Fuchs.
 The building is protected as a cultural monument.
 The museum also manages the Moravian Slovakia Museum's Gallery.
-The gallery seats in the Baroque building of a former armory from 1721–1723.
+The art gallery seats in the Baroque building of a former armory, which was built in 1721–1723.

 The synagogue was built in 1875.
 In 1904, it was rebuilt and the neo-Romanesque façade was added.
 It was burned down in 1944 and reconstructed after World War II.
 Nowadays, the former synagogue serves as a library.

 Uherské Hradiště railway station won the Building of the Year award after its reconstruction in 2004, and in 2011 was chosen as the "most beautiful Czech railway station".